janbodnar/FSharp-Examples/functions/Readme.md

 This is due to performance reasons; most of the times, we specify all
 arguments and this can be implemented more efficiently.

-## Curried & tupled functions

-There are two function calls in F#: curried and tupled.

 ```F#
 open System